 Best Natural Experience

-All three islands are in a Marine Park with great snorkelling and diving.
+Whether you go to Tioman, Redang or Perhentian, all three islands are in a Marine Park with great snorkelling and diving.
 Sadly, all three don’t police how this is accessed and the coral is dying.
 They all have a jungle filled interior and you aren’t going to lack for natural experiences at any.

-However, I do think Tioman offered the most here thanks to its size.
+However if you’re after a more natural experience weighing up Pulau Perhentian vs Pulau Redang vs Pulau Tioman, I do think Tioman offered the most here thanks to its size.
 It’s also more mountainous and seems more undiscovered – I felt like I was coming up to a Jurassic Park style island as we approached Tioman!

 When it comes to Pulau Perhentian vs Pulau Redang for this category, second place goes to Redang Island.
-This is simply because Perhentian Islands are more built up.
+This is simply because the Perhentian Islands are more built up.
 However, the upside of Perhentians is that the trekking is better signposted and it’s easier to get around.

 However, when it comes to Redang or Tioman or Perhentian, the winner for me is clear.